fablabbcn/mdef-docs/docs/academic_year_2022_23/term_1_2022_23/community_engagement_2022_23/index.md

 ![](images/community_engagment_1.png)

-A full week of four four-hour sessions to kickstart designing with creative communities and engaging with the social body.
+A full week of three hour sessions to kickstart designing with creative communities and engaging with the social body.

 ## Track
  Reflection